 "I've seen it all in my career.
 The worst moment was when I signed a three-year contract for Jordan and immediately realised that the team was a disaster.
 In January, getting into the new Renault, I realised that I would have a very competitive car.
 Balanced, fast, reliable.
 That's why I left for Australia, telling myself: I can and I want to win".

 "You have seen that I have improved, matured.
 I have to thank Sauber, who allowed me to put myself on the map last year.
 So I had two interesting offers, from Williams and Renault.
-I accepted Flavio's: he's a great manager.
+I accepted Flavio's: he is a great manager.
 He has been able to regenerate me, but I have never given up, I prepare myself every day".

 Is this the first act of a good comedy?